nmagee/aws-iam-certgen/README.md

 System Requirements
 ===================
-- You will need a fairly current version of BASH on your system.
+- bash
-- OpenSSL is required.
+- OpenSSL

-This was written in MacOSX (10.8.3) but works just fine in Ubuntu, Debian, and RedHhat.
+This was written in MacOSX (10.8.3) but works just fine in Ubuntu, Debian, and Redhat.